fiddus/github-webhooks-listener/README.md

 In order to use this module, you must first configure the GitHub repository that you want to keep updated.
 For this, you must go to the repository settings page and click in 'Webhooks and services' and then in 'Add webhook'.

-In the `payload URL you must put the server's url with the path that you want to use for this module.
-It cannot be a path that your server currently listens to, it must be a new path that will be configured in the server.

 Leave 'Content-Type' as `application/json` and choose a reasonable secret key.
 The key you insert in GitHub should be added to your server environment variables as `DEPLOY_LISTENER_SECRET`.